 The Chancellor said: “‘To get customers back into restaurants, cafes and pubs and protect the 1.8 million people who work in them, I can announce today that for the month of August we will give everyone in the country an 'eat out to help out' discount."

 “Meals eaten at any participating business will be 50% off up to a maximum discount of £10 per head for everyone, including children.
 We can all eat out to help out.”

 How to claim the 'eat out to help out' deal

-As a consumer, in order to claim the government’s discount, tthere's nothing you really need to do other than turn up.
-The discount should be automatically added to your bill if you're dining in a participating restaurant during the conditional timings.
-The gov.uk website has a postcode checker which allows you to see a list of all participating restaurants within two miles of your location.
+As a consumer, in order to claim the government’s discount, there was nothing you really needed to do other than turn up.
+The discount was automatically added to your bill if you're dining in a participating restaurant during the conditional timings.
+The gov.uk website had a postcode checker which allowed you to see a list of all participating restaurants within two miles of your location.

 Businesses serving food simply had to register before the start of August to benefit from the scheme.
-Customers will then have the discount automatically applied to their bill and then within five working days the money will be reimbursed directly into the bank account of the restaurant.
-This means that a family of four could save up to £40 on a meal out, with that £40 being paid for by the government rather than the restaurant itself.
+Customers then had the discount automatically applied to their bill and then within five working days the money will be reimbursed directly into the bank account of the restaurant.
+This meant that a family of four could save up to £40 on a meal out, with that £40 being paid for by the government rather than the restaurant itself.

-Which restaurants will be offering the 'eat out to help out' discount?
+Which restaurants offered the 'eat out to help out' discount in August?

-Anywhere which serves food can sign up for the scheme, meaning that pubs, restaurants and even places like bars and work canteens will benefit.
-However, the discount will not be applicable for takeaway and delivery.
-Each of the eateries will have to to be Food Standards Agency approved.
-Below is a quick reference on a few of the big names signed up to the scheme, but for the full list we've rounded up all the Eat Out to Help Out restaurants in one handy place.
+Anywhere which serves food was able to sign up for the scheme, meaning that pubs, restaurants and even places like bars and work canteens were set to benefit.
+However, the discount was not applicable for takeaway and delivery.
+Each of the eateries involved had to have been Food Standards Agency approved.
+Below is a quick reference on a few of the big names signed up to the scheme in August, but for the full list we rounded up all the Eat Out to Help Out restaurants in one handy place.

 • All Bar One